DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 reasonable responses to most of the requests, but sometimes, it spits out outrageously racist or sexist content.
 This chatbot will be a brand risk for any company that wants to use it, thus rendering it unusable.

+8. **Edge Cases and Outliers**

+You might wonder about the differences between an outlier and an edge case.
+The definition of what makes an edge case varies by discipline.
+In ML, because of its recent adoption in production, edge cases are still being discovered, which makes their definition contentious.
+In this book, outliers refer to data: an example that differs significantly from other examples.
+Edge cases refer to performance: an example where a model performs significantly worse than other examples.
+An outlier can cause a model to perform unusually poorly, which makes it an edge case.
+However, not all outliers are edge cases.
+For example, a person jaywalking on a highway is an outlier, but it’s not an edge case if your self-driving car can accurately detect that person and decide on a motion response appropriately.
+During model development, outliers can negatively affect your model’s performance, as shown in Figure 8-1.
+In many cases, it might be beneficial to remove outliers as it helps your model to learn better decision boundaries and generalize better to unseen data.
+However, during inference, you don’t usually have the option to remove or ignore the queries that differ significantly from other queries.
+You can choose to transform it—for example, when you enter “mechin learnin” into Google Search, Google might ask if you mean “machine learning.”
+But most likely you’ll want to develop a model so that it can perform well even on unexpected inputs.